ML-Space-Weather/LiveDst/README.md

 # Geomagnetic Storm Forecasting

-Notebooks for a project with aim of predicting the Disturbance Storm-Time (Dst) 1-6 hours ahead using Gated Recurrent Units (GRU), Accurate abd Reliable Uncertainty Estimate (ACCRUE), and Kalman Filter (Linear combination) methods.
+Notebooks for a project with aim of predicting the Disturbance Storm-Time (Dst) 1-6 hours ahead using Gated Recurrent Units (GRU), Accurate abd Reliable Uncertainty Estimate (ACCRUE), and developed ensemble boost methods.

 If you have any questions w.r.t the code, please contact andong.hu@colorado.edu or huan.winter@gmail.com.